muratk5n/thirdwave/en/README.md

 ---

 I hope they do.
-Such a simpleton, trinket product.
+Such simpleton, trinket products.
 Just plain IT.

 "Meta says it may shut down Facebook and Instagram in Europe over data-sharing dispute"